 On May 22nd, CAMPO staff convened the working group inviting transit provider members from GoCary, GoRaleigh, GoTriangle, GoWake Access, Wake County, JCATS, KARTS and HARTS.
 Monthly meetings were held on June 25th, July 18th, August 23rd, September 19th, October 24th and November 12th.
 Over the past meetings, the MCC has developed its membership, organizational and meeting structures, began work on a DRAFT "Recommended Implementation Strategy Schedule" including six months of actionable items and began coordination discussions on the recommendations outlined in the regional CHSTP work plan.
-Three Sub-committees - Administration, ADA and Community Transportation (changed from Human Services to be more encompassing) with lead and support agencies were created.
-Human Service agencies and other stakeholders are invited to participate as part of this group.
-The Sub-committees are monthly work sessions held on the same day following each other, while the full group meets quarterly began October 24^{th.} Staff presented an overview of the committee to the TCC and Executive Board at the November meetings.
+Three Sub-committees - Administration, ADA and Community Transportation with lead and support agencies were created.
+Human Service agencies and other stakeholders are invited to participate as part of this group on the Community Transportation sun-committee.
+The Subcommittees are monthly work sessions held on the same day back to back, while the full group meets quarterly beginning October 24th.
+Staff presented an overview of the committee to the TCC and Executive Board at the November meetings.
 Next steps of the committee include recommending formalizing the MCC through CAMPO board action and updating the Coordinated Human Services Public Transportation Plan with minor edits.
-The next Sub-committee meetings are scheduled January 14th at the CAMPO offices and the full MCC meeting is scheduled for January 23rd, 2020.
+The next Subcommittee meetings are scheduled for January 14th at the CAMPO offices and the full MCC meeting is scheduled for January 23rd, 2020.
 Information on the MCC is posted on the CAMPO website.
 (Staff Contact: Crystal Odum)

-K. NCDOT Highway Project U-2719 - Updates
+J. NCDOT Highway Project U-2719 - Updates

 NCDOT staff held a Stakeholder Meeting on December 12, 2019 that included CAMPO staff, law enforcement, construction team members, and representatives not affiliated with CAMPO.
 Jeremy Hogan at JLHogan@LaneConstruct.com is the project engineer with Lane Construction and the contact for any stakeholders that have questions during the process.
-Mr. Jeff Moore serves as Construction Coordinator; and reviewed the U-2719 I-440 project as a whole going briefly through each intersection.
+Mr. Jeff Moore serves as

+Construction Coordinator; and reviewed the U-2719 I-440 project as a whole going briefly through each intersection.
 The major highlights are these: